kevindewalt/oldkevindewalt.github.io/_drafts/defining-onboarded.markdown

 <br>

  Yes, yes ...
 I know ...
 I am a bit obsessive.
-I guess it just comes with being an entrepreneur.
+Only the truly obsessed would bother to write a blog post about definitions.
+I guess it just comes with being an entrepreneur, but having a common language is important.
+So I obsess about things like the actual definition of "onboarding".

 I spent the past 6 months talking to other SaaS product founders about onboarding.
 How they do it.
 What works.
 What doesn’t.